Bears-R-Us/arkouda-njit/arachne/README.md

 ```

 ## Usage
-To see an example on how to run and use Arachne, please use `arkouda-njit/arachne/arachne_sample.ipynb` to build a random property graph and run queries.
+To see an example on how to run and use Arachne, please use `arkouda-njit/arachne/arachne_sample.ipynb`.
 This assumes that you have started an Arkouda server using `./arkouda_server` in the Arkouda home directory.

 ## Testing
 The Arachne tests are executed from the arkouda-njit/arachne directory by running the `pytest` command.